Sligo Airport: NAS Air Ambulance

+The helicopter is operated as part of the HSE's emergency medical services and is intended to complement existing land ambulance resources.
+Its location allows medical crews to reach areas where road transport may be difficult or time-consuming, particularly in rural and remote parts of the region.

+The operation also works alongside other emergency services in the area, including local ambulance crews.
+The introduction of the service was preceded by joint training exercises in the northwest.

 Accidents and incidents

 Like airports such as Gibraltar and Funchal, Sligo has a lack of safety margin for undershoots and overshoots because the peninsula upon which the airport is situated is less than 2 km long.
 On 2 November 2002, a Euroceltic Fokker F-27 (registered G-ECAT) was coming in to land, after a routine flight from Dublin, when it overran the runway.
 After landing nosewheel first almost halfway down the runway, the aircraft eventually came to rest with the nose of the aircraft in the sea, and the main landing gear on an embankment.
 Passengers were evacuated and there were no reported casualties.
 However the plane was declared a write-off by the company two weeks later, due to the saltwater damage to the cockpit.
 The cause of the accident was a "fast, low approach, leading to the aircraft landing late, beyond the normal touch down point, thereby making it impossible to stop the aircraft on the remaining runway available".
 The pilot at the time had been placed under restrictions following a CAA audit of Euroceltic, as noted in paragraph 1.18.2 of the AAIU report.
 The chief pilot of Euroceltic "was using an instructor tone and coaching" the pilot during landing, as noted in paragraph 2.1 of the report.
 The AAIU report also notes in paragraph 2.1 that "Whilst the meteorological conditions were difficult they were well within the limits for the type of approach and there was very little crosswind component" and in paragraph 2.2 that "there was no significant standing water on the runway during the landing".